Geosynchronous/P6-Mobile-Portfolio/README.md

 - Follow [Project Details](https://classroom.udacity.com/nanodegrees/nd001/parts/00113454012/modules/273584856175461/lessons/2735848561239847/concepts/26641385370923) directions to complete this project.
 - Using same repo as Project Part 1 and continuing on with Project Part 2 requirements.

+9:51 PM

+- **PageSpeed Insights**
+- Used my gh-page in repo to test pizza.html
+- Mobile User Exerience 72 (yellow) & Speed 82 (green) and Desktop Suggestions Summary 92 (green)
+- Use as a benchmark for now
+- Will follow up on suggestions later

 ### Udacity Reviews